top of page

 Georges Bataille Fetish Philosophy — Eroticism, Transgression, and History of the Eye

 Georges Bataille fetish philosophy reshaped the way we understand eroticism, taboo, and transgression.
 His 1928 novel History of the Eye turned desire into surrealism, violence into symbolism, and sexuality into an existential event.
-In this entry of the Atomique Fetish Encyclopedia, we explore how Bataille’s ideas of excess, chaos, and forbidden pleasure became foundational influences on modern BDSM culture and contemporary fetish aesthetics.
+In this entry, we explore how Bataille’s ideas of excess, chaos, and forbidden pleasure became foundational influences on modern BDSM culture and contemporary fetish aesthetics.

 Georges Bataille fetish philosophy and History of the Eye